adshares/adshares-docs/protocol2/synchronization/index.rst

 .. container:: protocol

-    Every :ref:`AdServer <protocol-definitions-adserver>` is required to broadcast a URL pointing to its metadata every 24 hours.
+    Every :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` is required to broadcast a URL pointing to its metadata every 24 hours.

-This means that if an :ref:`AdServer <protocol-definitions-adserver>` wants to collect information about other :ref:`AdServers <protocol-definitions-adserver>`, it needs to check every block created within the last 24 hours for the presence of a URL.
+This means that if a :ref:`Supply-Side Platform <protocol-definitions-ssp>` or a :ref:`Demand-Side Platform <protocol-definitions-dsp>` wants to collect information about other :ref:`Supply-Side Platforms <protocol-definitions-ssp>` or :ref:`Demand-Side Platforms <protocol-definitions-dsp>`, it needs to check every block created within the last 24 hours for the presence of a URL.
 Then, each URL needs to be verified if it actually points to valid metadata.

-Within the metadata, the most important field is `inventoryUrl`, as it points to the current offering of an :ref:`AdServer <protocol-definitions-adserver>`: depending on the role of an AdServer, it's either :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`, or :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`, or both.
+Within the metadata, the most important field is `inventoryUrl`, as it points to:

+* the current :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` of a :ref:`Supply-Side Platform <protocol-definitions-ssp>`
+* the current :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` of a :ref:`Demand-Side Platform <protocol-definitions-dsp>`

 As inventory data is likely to change over time, the `inventoryUrl` needs to be queried on a regular basis.